 It also helps to reduce the stress that leads to overeating by practicing relaxation exercises, such as yoga, meditation, or tai chi.

 Finally, it is hard to lose weight without support.
 Support groups, such as Overeaters Anonymous or Weight Watchers, can help you stay focused on your goals.
-They also allow members to share success and encourage each other.
+They also allow members to share successes and encourage each other.

 Although studies are mixed, some evidence indicates that hypnosis (especially when used in combination with cognitive behavioral therapy, exercise, and a low-fat diet) may help overweight or obese people lose weight.